In today’s world, coding for kids is one of the best things children can learn. However, coding apps for kids are still rather scarce.

 Sometimes, the best way to inspire a new hobby/interest is with hands-on activities.
 We love using robots and other fun tools to make coding seem more interesting and fun.

-There are a lot of coding tools designed for classroom use that we would love to own, but probably will not get at home.
-Perhaps we can start a coding class at a co-op group and fund some of these larger ticket items.
+There are a lot of coding tools designed for classroom use that we would love to own.
+Perhaps we can start a coding class as an after-school activity and fund some of these larger ticket items.